Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/misc/Time Complexities & Recursion.md

 ### O(n³) - Cubic Time

-- **Description**: Execution time grows with the cube of the input size.
 - **Examples**:
   - Some inefficient matrix operations
   - Floyd-Warshall algorithm for finding shortest paths in a graph